heig-vd-dai-course/heig-vd-dai-course/01.01-introduction-to-the-teaching-unit/01-course-material/PRESENTATION.md

 **Your responsibilities**

 - Read and understand the course material.
-- Do the practical content given in the course material.
+- Do the practical contents given in the course materials.
 - You can give feedback and suggestions.
 - You are responsible for your own learning:
   - If you have any questions, ask them.